gustavorochaduck/discord_report/README.md

 And this can help for a CTF event
 # Contacts
 If someone Want to say what's must to get a beter version of this code, send a email for me:
-# Way?
+# Way you make this python project?
-I 72mrduck have this idea to reporting and i use chatgpt to make de base of the python code.
+I 72mrduck have this idea to reporting or to sand a mensage way dont ned a grafic interface to use and i use chatgpt to make de base of the python code.